 How do you feel about global players dictating what you can and cannot read?
-Do you prefer the choice removed from you?
-Or do you prefer to make your own decisions when reading and researching opinions?
-Critical thinkers are kidding themselves if they now think they have a choice with what’s on Internet offer.
+Do you prefer the choice removed from you, or do you prefer to make your own decisions when reading and researching opinions?
+Critical thinkers are kidding themselves if they think the Internet offers a choice.

 The IFCN and Google will work within the Code of Principles, expanding it into new regions without charging for the fact-checking tools.

 Facebook has also partnered with the Poynter Institute, launching its “disputed” tag to attach to any stories considered false by fact-checking organisations.
 Stories flagged by Facebook will be passed on for further fact-checking to determine if they require censoring.